turboSMTP/pro-mail-smtp/readme.txt

 = Will this plugin work with contact form plugins? =

-Yes, Free Mail SMTP works with all major contact form plugins including Contact Form 7, WPForms, Gravity Forms, and more.
+Yes, Pro Mail SMTP works with all major contact form plugins including Contact Form 7, WPForms, Gravity Forms, and more.

 == Screenshots ==